These FAQs have been put together after requests from our grantees for support on how EYF funded projects may be changed in the context of COVID-19.

 What COVID-19 related costs may be covered by the EYF grant?

 COVID-19 related costs, including sanitary materials, may be covered by the EYF grant, provided that these costs are linked to the application of legally enforced rules or are strictly necessary to protect the health and safety of organisers and participants.
 Decisions are made by the EYF on an individual basis.

-Examples of accepted requests: sanitary material for participants, COVID testing in the case of legal requirements for travelling, online platforms and subscriptions to online services, cancelation costs for activities due to unforeseeable annulments of travel or accommodation, refundable tickets and single rooms.
+Examples of accepted requests: sanitary material for participants, PCR tests in case of legal requirements for travelling, anti-gen or self-tests to ensure the safety of participants and organisers, online platforms and subscriptions to online services, cancelation costs for activities due to unforeseeable annulments of travel or accommodation, refundable tickets and single rooms.
 Again, for such costs to be accepted, please provide all the documentation necessary for the EYF secretariat to assess where these costs were absolutely necessary.

 The grant acceptance form signed by my NGO has an end date that is no longer relevant, what should we do?

 You can apply for an extension with the EYF, which may be granted depending on the circumstances.

 An addendum to the GAF with the revised end date will be sent to you to sign.

 I am making changes to the activities and I will provide detailed information to the EYF in the final report, is that ok?

 No. All significant changes must be communicated to the EYF for approval before they take place.

 If you make changes without approval, you risk being asked to return a part or all of the grant.